EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-17-hidethisword - is a script that displays all the lines in file "/etc/passwd" that do not contain the pattern "bin" 18-letteronly - is a script that displays all lines of the file "/etc/ssh/sshd_config starting with a letter 19-AZ - is a script that replace all characters "A" and "c" form input to "z" and "e" respectively
+17-hidethisword - is a script that displays all the lines in file "/etc/passwd" that do not contain the pattern "bin" 18-letteronly - is a script that displays all lines of the file "/etc/ssh/sshd_config starting with a letter 19-AZ - is a script that replace all characters "A" and "c" form input to "z" and "e" respectively 20-hiago - is a script that removes all letters "c" and "C" from input